alibaba/MongoShake/README.md

 # DDL Syncing
 ---
 Starting with version 1.5, MongoShake supports syncing DDL by using global barrier.
 Once fetching DDL oplog, MongoShake adds a barrier so that all the belowing oplogs waitting in the queue until this oplog is written into the target MongoDB or tunnel and the checkpoint is updated.
-Currently, DDL is only support in ReplicaSet, we will support Sharding in the later version.<br>
+Currently, DDL is only support for ReplicaSet on the source side(target side can be RelicaSet or Sharding), we will support Sharding in the later version.<br>
 ![ddl](resources/ddl_support.png)<br>

 # Global ID